Mental Health Issues for Detained Youth

 CEU Course Objectives

-1. Enumerate the most commonly reported barrier to services received outside of school.
+1. Restate the most commonly reported barrier to services received outside of school.

 2. Explain why males are more likely than females to continue antisocial behavior from childhood into adulthood.

-3. Investigate characteristics associated with lower rates of service use prevalent among youth in the juvenile justice system.
+3. Evaluate three characteristics associated with lower rates of service use prevalent among youth in the juvenile justice system.

 4. Identify the most prevalent disorders found in the juvenile population.

-5. Describe the common modifiable risk factors that can be addressed in an attempt to reduce violence.
+5. Describe three common modifiable risk factors that can be addressed in an attempt to reduce violence.

 Course Development: Each course is identified and reviewed by the appropriate Quantum Units Education consultant with professional and licensed expertise in the various disciplines we serve.
 Our professional consultants oversee course development to satisfy the needs of various professionals based on their board requirements, rate course degree of difficulty and ensure the course content and exam questions are appropriate, relevant and comprehensive.
 See our professional staff and their bios here.